 Carolina Power & Light (CP&L) - The predecessor company to Progress Energy.

-Certificate of Public Convenience & Necessity (CPCN) - A certificate that must be obtained from the NCUC prior to construction of a new electric generating facility.
+Certificate of Public Convenience and Necessity (CPCN) - A certificate that must be obtained from the NCUC prior to construction of a new electric generating facility with a capacity of 2-80 MW.

 Chapter 62 - See, Public Utilities Act.